-Additionally, the full WDB will engage in a planning retreat featuring a lab session that will allow board members to analyze the comprehensive workforce delivery system from within and from the vantage point of both job seekers and employers.
+Additionally, the full WDB engaged in a planning retreat featuring a lab session that allowed board members to analyze the comprehensive workforce delivery system from within and from the vantage point of both job seekers and employers.
 The WDB will use the lab session as a spring board to future initiatives and recommendations to better serve workforce development system customers.